michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 #### Statement-based replication

-Simply log each SQL statement in the log and each follower parses and executes the query.
+Simply log each SQL statement (e.g. `INSERT`, `UPDATE`, `DELETE`) in the log and each follower parses and executes the query.
 Problems:

 * Any nondeterministic function (e.g. `NOW()` or `RAND()`) in the statement.
 * Statements with an autoincrementing counter or depend on some existing data (e.g. `WHERE`) need to be executed in exactly the same order.
 * Statements with side-effects if not deterministic.

-Other replications strategies preferred, though still used some if deterministic.
+Other replications strategies are now preferred.

 #### Write-ahead log (WAL) shipping

 Uses the append-only log containing all sequnces of writes to build exact same data structures as on leader.

-Disadvantage is that you cannot use a different version of the db storage engine on leaders/followers, making upgrades harder.
+Disadvantage is that you cannot use a different version of the db storage engine on leaders/followers, making rolling upgrades impossible.

 **Logical (row-based) log replication**